iamwwc/HttpClientTest/README.md

 # HttpClientTest
-HttpTest used Vert.x and ProtonServer
+HttpTest used Vert.x and ProtonServer.
+That's a test, connect ProtonServer, send messages.